FinTrak-Solutions/.github/profile/README.md

 **:moneybag:Intuitive Budgeting Tools:moneybag:**

-Users can access easy-to-use text user interface to set spending limits in categories like housing, utilities, and entertainment, as well as income expectations, such as salary or bonuses.
+Users can access easy-to-use text user interfaces to set spending limits in categories like housing, utilities, and entertainment, as well as income expectations, such as salary or bonuses.
 By allowing budgets to be managed daily, weekly, monthly, or yearly, the tool lets users adjust tracking to fit their personal needs.
 With real-time updates on spending, users can continuously monitor their progress and stay aligned with their financial goals.

 **:ledger:Detailed Financial Reports:ledger:**